prithviraj-acharya/agentic-fault-gpt/README.md

 ## ✅ What You Can Run Today

-### Quickstart: Kafka End-to-End (Recommended)
+### Option A: Kafka end-to-end (recommended)

-This is the fastest way to see telemetry flowing through Kafka.
+Fastest way to see telemetry flowing through Kafka.

 1. Start Kafka + create the topic: